petr-tik/income_calc/README.md

 ```
          -a - salary offered without currency symbol
          -l - Tax residence:
              UK, London
              NY, NYC - cannot do New York (separated by a space in terminal)
              Cali, California
              Seattle

-**Not working yet**
+**To do**

          -s - stock options